-F. Attach Damper Handle
+E. Attach Catalyst Bypass Damper Handle

-Use the 1/4"-20 x 3" screw to attach the damper handle to the damper stub on the left side.
+Use the 1/4"-20 x 3" screw to attach the catalyst bypass damper handle to the catalyst bypass damper stub on the left side.

-G. Install Catalyst Temperature Probe
+F. Install Catalyst Temperature Probe

-To install the catalyst temperature probe, remove the hole plug from the cast iron wall behind the rear shield, Figure 3.7.
-Use two #10 sheet metal screws and bracket supplied, secure the bracket and probe to the back of your stove, Figure 3.7.
+To install the catalyst temperature probe, remove the hole plug from the cast iron wall behind the rear shield, Figure 3.6.
+Use two #10 sheet metal screws and bracket supplied, secure the bracket and probe to the back of your stove, Figure 3.6.

-Figure 3.7 - Install the Catalyst Temperature Probe
+Figure 3.6 - Install the Catalyst Temperature Probe

-H. Attach Primary Air Thermostat Handle
+G. Attach Primary Air Thermostat Handle

 The primary air thermostat handle is the smaller of the two black handles.
-Secure the handle to the stub on the right side of the stove with an $8-32 \times 2$ " slot head machine screw, Figure 3.8.
+Secure the handle to the stub on the right side of the stove with an 8-32 x 2" slot head machine screw, Figure 3.7.

-Figure 3.8 - Attach the thermostat handle.
+Figure 3.7 - Attach the thermostat handle.